 Ed Dybka, Vice-Chair

-Mario Piccinin is an Audit Partner at EY with 25 years of experience providing audit and business advisory services to private and public companies in a variety of industries including biotechnology, medical device, life science, health care and technology.
-Mario has had extensive hands on experience working with companies in all aspects of their life cycles, helping clients achieve their goals.
+Laura Sluce is an Audit Partner at EY.
+Laura has over 15 years of experience providing audit and business advisory services to public and private companies in a variety of industries including pharmaceutical, medical device, biotechnology and technology

 Ms. Lauren Fischer is the Vice President of Corporate Affairs for Eli Lilly Canada Inc. In this role she is responsible for all aspects of corporate affairs including federal and provincial government affairs, policy development, provincial and private reimbursement, pricing, health economics, advocacy relations, communications, strategic partnerships and public affairs.
 Ms. Fischer is also a member of the Senior Management Team of Eli Lilly Canada.